elyra-ai/elyra/docs/source/user_guide/runtime-image-conf.md

 -->
 ## Runtime Image Configuration

-A runtime image configuration identifies a container image that Elyra can utilize to run Jupyter notebooks or scripts on a container platform, such as Kubernetes.
+A runtime image configuration identifies a container image that Elyra can utilize to run pipeline nodes on container-based platforms, such as Kubeflow Pipelines or Apache Airflow.

 ### Prerequisites

 A runtime image configuration is associated with a container image that must meet these prerequisites:

 - The image is stored in a container registry in a public or private network that the container platform in which the pipeline is executed can connect to.
 Examples of such registries are [hub.docker.com](https://hub.docker.com) or a self-managed registry in an intranet environment.
-- The image can be pulled from the registry without the need to authenticate.
-- The image must have a current `Python 3` version pre-installed and in the search path.
+- The image must have a current `Python 3` version pre-installed and `python3` in the search path.
 - The image must have `curl` pre-installed and in the search path.

 Refer to [Creating a custom runtime container image](/recipes/creating-a-custom-runtime-image.md) for details.